Mongolia: Geopolitics and the Environment

 (ASIA 3010 / 3 credits / 45 class hours)

 This interdisciplinary course focuses on Mongolia’s path to political and economic development and the country’s current strategies for external relations and internal growth.
-Government policies for international investment and the shifting political discourses about domestic investment form the background against which Mongolia’s development trajectory is analyzed.
+With special attention to Mongolia’s location between China and the Russian Federation, this course’s discussions on government policies for international investment and the shifting political discourses about domestic investment form the background against which Mongolia’s development trajectory is analyzed.
+Educational excursions are an integral part of this course, and lecturers are drawn from local universities, research institutes, and NGOs.

 Pastoralism and Natural Resource Management - syllabus (PDF)